-Our students enjoy a wide range of out-of-school activities.
+Our pupils enjoy a wide range of out-of-school activities.
 We have clubs for photography, art, dance, ICT, film making and languages.
 We provide additional individual instrumental tuition across the school.
 There are also musical productions, inter-tutor group and inter-school sporting events.
 There are many educational visits to locations in the UK and Europe.
 In Year 7 pupils travel to Norfolk and alongside other activities visit the Shrine at Walsingham.
 In Year 10 pupils travel to the Taizé Community in France to experience the Christian life there and to meet young people from around the world.

 Home and school links

-Parents are invited twice a year to academic review meetings where they meet their child’s tutor to discuss achievements and identify areas for improvement.
-We also hold annual parents’ evenings and provide regular reports to keep parents informed of progress to targets.
+We hold annual parents' evenings and provide regular reports to keep parents informed of progress to targets.

-Parents are welcome to get involved in all aspects of school life through parents’ groups and as members of the governing body.
+Parents are welcome to get involved in all aspects of school life through parents' groups and as members of the governing body.
 Our Parents and Friends of Trinity (PAFT) group meet regularly and put events such as a quiz evening, meet the teachers event and fund raising activities.

 In January 2011 Trinity moved into a multi million purpose designed building.
 Unlike so many 'off the shelf' new builds this bespoke design reflects the school's character and ethos in both its shape and design features.
 "It takes a village to raise a child": at Trinity the public spaces, the Library, Refectory and Trinity Hall surround the ground floor internal village green where pupils gather before the day begins and at break and lunchtime.